READY-REFERENCE GUIDE

 If you are using GALLOS ‘be able to’ or GODHVOS ‘know how to’ or MYDNAS with its original force of ‘wish to / be willing to’, you should insert Y2 (masculine) or HY3 (feminine) or AGA3 (plural) before the following verb-noun.

 In very formal style you can do the same when using GWIL and MYDNAS as auxiliaries to make tenses of other verbs.
-In practice this usage is confined to literature.
+In practice this usage is confined to poetical literature.

 EXAMPLES